zce/velite/docs/guide/quick-start.md

 ::: tip

-If you’re using Git for version control, we recommend ignoring the `.velite` directory by adding `.velite` to your `.gitignore`.
+If you're using Git for version control, we recommend ignoring the `.velite` directory by adding `.velite` to your `.gitignore`.
 This tells Git to ignore this directory and any files inside of it.

 ```sh
 echo '\n.velite' >> .gitignore